15 Jan 2023

 No Container Shortages in Asia (Yet) Despite Destination Backlogs

 A softening of demand combined with record production of new containers last year has forestalled a container shortage.
-Despite the significant number of containers held up in North America and Europe, ocean carriers, importers and forwarders said that shippers are not facing difficulties obtaining container equipment in China and other points of origin […]
+Despite the significant number of containers held up in North America and Europe, ocean carriers, importers and forwarders said that shippers are not facing difficulties obtaining container equipment in China and other points of origin in Asia. […]

 Read More